GabrielCalvo2812/GabrielCalvo2812/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Energy Time Series
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on Projects related to Energy or Financial data
-- 📫 How to reach me: gcm.gabrielmartinez@gmail.com
+- 🔜 New projects with financial data coming soon

 <!-- **gcmgabrielmartinez/gcmgabrielmartinez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.